elastic/integrations/packages/ti_eclecticiq/docs/README.md

   since the last run.
 - **(Not recommended)**
   _Replace_ packs _all_ the data currently in the feed's datasets each time it runs.
-Records that already exist on Elasticsearch will be deuplicated, but records that are outdated or removed from the feeds' datasets will not be correspondingly removed from Elasticsearch.
+Records that already exist on Elasticsearch are de-duplicated, but records that are outdated or removed from the feeds' datasets will not be correspondingly removed from Elasticsearch.

   **Known issue with _Replace_:**